okranger1777/nms-mission-progress/README.md

 1. Quit the save
 1. Open the NMS save editor, open your save and Export JSON
 1. Run the script, which creates the `out.json` file
-1. In the NMS save edtiro, use Import JSON with `out.json`
+1. In the NMS save editor, use Import JSON with `out.json`

 Example script command